 GBL and 1-4 BD are used extensively in industries such as agro-chemicals, cosmetics, and food flavoring.
 Educated users and doctors such as those I interviewed do not use the names of the substances interchangeably and they warn against using unsynthesized GHB analogues.

 While GBL and 1,4 BD do convert to GHB in the body, the liability for abuse and health-related issues is higher because they are fast acting and more potent molecules.
 Still these precursors are considered non toxic to the organs and non carcinogenic.

 Even published medical articles aren’t immune to misinformation.
-The above article ‘GHB ACID: rave of reprive‘ [sic] confuses the pill ecstasy with GHB, which it is in no way related to chemically, and goes on to describe the effects of that drug even down to the release of oxytocin, the ‘cuddle chemical.’
+The above article ‘GHB ACID: rage of reprive‘ [sic] confuses the pill ecstasy with GHB, which is in no way chemically related, and goes on to describe the effects of that drug even down to the release of oxytocin, the ‘cuddle chemical.’